GIST-CSBL/DeepConv-DTI/README.md

 ## Data Specification

-All training, validation, test should follow specification to be parsed correctly by DeepConvDTI
+All training, validation, test should follow specification to be parsed correctly by DeepConv-DTI

   * Model takes 3 types data as a set, Drug-target interaction data, target protein data, compound data.